suse-edge/edge-image-builder/docs/testing-guide.md

 ![images](./images/libvirt-iso-7.png)

 Select the "Boot Options" entry on the left.
-Ensure that the CDROM entry is checked.
+Ensure that the "CDROM" entry is checked and press "Apply".

 ![images](./images/libvirt-iso-8.png)